easycoder/easycoder-py/README.md

  - English-like syntax based on vocabulary rather than structure.
 Scripts can be read as English
  - Comprehensive feature set
- - Runs directly from source scripts, using a fast compiler to create efficient intermediate runtime code that is run immediately
+ - Runs directly from source scripts.
+A fast compiler creates efficient intermediate code that runs immediately after compilation
  - Low memory requirements
  - Minimim dependency on other 3rd-party packages
  - Built-in co-operative multitasking